zenmonkeykstop/qubes-doc.rtd/developer/building/qubes-iso-building.rst

 **Note** In the above process, we do *not* rely on the security of our server (keys.qubes-os.org) nor the connection (ssl, cert) – we only rely on you getting the Qubes Master Signing Key fingerprint *somehow* and ensuring they match!
-See `verifying signatures </security/verifying-signatures/#how-to-import-and-authenticate-the-qubes-master-signing-key>`__ for verification sources.
+See :ref:`verifying signatures <project-security/verifying-signatures:how to import and authenticate the qubes master signing key>` for verification sources.

 Now let’s bootstrap the builder.
 Unfortunately, the builder cannot